muratk3n/thirdwave/en/tweets/2020/week14d.md

 ---

 What does Spanish Flu levels death rate mean?
 A stat says most ppl actively have 200 ppl in their immediate network.
-4 of them will die.
+Then 4 ppl you know will die.

 *2020-4-2 13:0:4*